University Core Curriculum Requirements

 |Multicultural / Diversity: Improving Human Relations:||3|

-1 All majors in the College of Engineering may satisfy the science requirement by taking two physical science courses provided that they take BIOL 202, Human Genetics and Human Health.
+1 All majors in the College of Engineering, Computing, Technology, and Mathematics may satisfy the science requirement by taking two physical science courses provided that they take BIOL 202, Human Genetics and Human Health.

 Catalog Year Prior to Summer 2012